skarlett-language/SkarlettDocumentation/README.md

 - hexa
 	- base 16 integer numbers
-	- it is required to put "hx" before the digits, to tell the interpreter that you are declaring a hexadecimal number
+	- it is required to put `hx` before the digits, to tell the interpreter that you are declaring a hexadecimal number

 ```
 hexaVariable = hxF1